 When a person dies, that person (the “decedent”) may or may not have left a will.
 If the decedent did not have a will, Maryland law determines how the decedent’s property will pass to the family of the decedent.
-If the decedent had a will, whoever has or finds the will of the decedent is required to send the will to the Register of Wills in the county where the decedent made their permanent residence (or “domiciled”) at the time of death.
+If the decedent had a will, whoever has or finds the will of the decedent is required to file the will to the Register of Wills in the county where the decedent made their permanent residence (or “domiciled”) at the time of death.
 A will has no power until it has been admitted to probate.

 Estates are either small or regular estates.
-Small estates are for estates that are worth $30,000 or less.
+Small estates are estates that are worth $50,000 or less.
 Regular estates are estates valued at more than $50,000.
 If the only heir is a spouse, small estate status extends up to a value of $100,000.

 Read the Law: Md.
 Code, Estates and Trusts § 5-601

 The personal representative pays the debts of the estate, distributes assets of the estate, reports to the court what he or she did, and closes the estate.
 The court rules for estate administration are found in Title 6 of the Maryland Rules.

 Read the Law: Md.
 Code, Estates and Trusts § 10-101 and Title 6 of the Maryland Rules